curiouschip/learn/content/docs/getting-started/Connecting-computer/_index.md

 ## Enter Pip's IP address

 In order to connect to Pip, both devices should be on the **same network**.
-Open a new browser window and enter Pip's IP address (shown on the top right corner of Pip's screen), adding the suffix **:8080**
+Open a new browser window and enter Pip's IP address (shown on the top left corner of Pip's screen), adding the suffix **:8080**

 {{< figure src="logon.gif" >}}